sebaMe/st-league/README.md

 # ST League

-An demo-app for scoring durak games powered by firebase.
+An demo-app for scoring games, displaying leaderboards and more - powered by:

+- vue
+- primevue
+- tailwindcss
+- vite
+- firebase